 UC Berkeley's researchers' work was collected in a paper published this week in the journal Proceedings of the National Academy of Sciences.

 "Thermal photovoltaics are compact and very efficient for a wide range of applications.
-From those that require a minimum of 100 watts (a small drone) to those that require 100 megawatts (electricity for 36.000 homes)," He says Eli Yablonovitch, Professor of electrical engineering and computational sciences, as well as co-author of the study.
+From those that require a minimum of 100 watts (a small drone) to those that require 100 megawatts (electricity for 36.000 homes)," it says Eli Yablonovitch, Professor of electrical engineering and computational sciences, as well as co-author of the study.

 How the principle works

 According to Yablonovitch these results stem from the work he did with his students and published 8 years ago, in 2011.
 In that extremely talented work the idea was that the key to improving the solar it should not only have been to absorb more photons, but also to emit them.
 By adding a high reflectance mirror to the back of a photovoltaic cell the team broke the efficiency record, and by perfecting the technique it continues to get results.

 "What the mirror can do is create a dense infrared luminescent photonic gas inside the solar cell.
 A phenomenon that increases the voltage," says Yablonovitch.

 The team found that the presence of this mirror can solve one of the biggest challenges in the field of thermophotovoltaic research: how to use photons that have too little energy to produce electricity.

-A mirror simply makes them "come back" into play and bounce back onto the battlefield, engaging them in the energy generation process.
+A mirror simply makes them "come back" into play and bounce back onto the battlefield, engaging them in the power generation process.

-“A result never achieved in history with a simple golden mirror.
-Now we will add a layer of electric under that of the mirror, and we will immediately bring the efficiency to 36%, " says Luis M. Pazos Outόn, another of the authors.
+"A feat never before achieved in history with a simple gold mirror.
+Now we will add a layer of electrical under that of the mirror, and we will immediately bring the efficiency to 36%," says Luis M. Pazos Outόn, another of the authors.

 This is an already extraordinary result, and reaching 50% efficiency is now really within our reach.